List of Produce 101 contestants

-Produce 101 is a South Korean reality television show where trainees compete to debut in a girl group.
+Produce 101 was a 2016 South Korean reality television show where trainees compete to debut in a girl group.

 Contestants

 On the third episode, which aired on February 5, 2016, it was revealed that three trainees had left the show: Kim Ha-yun (101 Doors), Yim Kyung-ha (Astory Entertainment) and Lim Hyo-sun (CMG Chorok Stars).
-Ma Eun-jin of Clear Company join and left the show on the fourth episode due to health reasons.
+Ma Eun-jin of Clear Company join and left the show on the fourth episode for health reasons.

 English names are according to the official website.

 Age is shown according to Korean age system.